akadop/effect-solutions/packages/website/docs/08-project-structure.md

 # Project Structure

-High-level guidance on how to lay out Effect projects—where services, schemas, config, and entrypoints live, and how to keep dependencies flowing in the right direction.
+High-level guidance on how to lay out Effect projects.
+Where services, schemas, config, and entrypoints live, and how to keep dependencies flowing in the right direction.

 ## TODO